Unbesteveable/utxo-live/README.md

 ```sh
   dumptxoutset <PATH to utxo-live>/<xxxxxx.dat>
   ```
-  where `<PATH to utxo-live>` is copy-pasted from Step 5, and `<xxxxxx.dat>` is the block height.
-For example if the block height was 678505, the command will look something like:
+  where `<PATH to utxo-live>` is copy-pasted from Step 5, and `<xxxxxx.dat>` is the block count.
+For example if the block count is 678505, the command (for my path) is:

 ```sh
   dumptxoutset /Users/Steve/Documents/bitcoin-tools/utxo-live/678505.dat
   ```
-  Hit enter.
-If there are no error messages then it's working.
+  If there are no error messages after hitting enter, then it's working.
 It will take 5-10 minutes.
-Look in your `utxo-live` folder and you should see the file being created as `xxxxxx.dat.incomplete`
+Look in your `utxo-live` folder and you should see the file being created as `xxxxxx.dat.incomplete`.

 9. While the utxo file is dumping, download `utxo-live.py` and install two python dependencies.
+To do this:

  * Right click on <a href='https://github.com/Unbesteveable/utxo-live/blob/main/utxo-live.py'>utxo-live.py<a>, choose "save as" and select the `utxo-live` folder.